Causes of Smog: Understanding its Effects and Solutions

 Environmental Effects

 Impact on Climate: Smog contributes to climate change by acting as a greenhouse gas.
 It traps heat in the atmosphere, contributing to the warming of the Earth’s surface.
 Moreover, some smog components, such as black carbon particles, can settle on snow and ice, accelerating melting and altering the reflective properties of these surfaces, thereby exacerbating the effects of global warming.
+Reduced visibility is also a direct environmental impact of smog, as air pollution leads to foggy conditions that impair sight and diminish scenic quality.

 Socio-economic Effects